kyverno/KDP/proposals/allow_policy_exception.md

                   - image: "!*:latest"
 ```

 **b.
-What scenario the requester want to exclude from the policy?**
+What scenario the user want to exclude from the policy?**

-The requester may not want to create a specific image tag which just used for test.
+The user may not want to create a specific image tag which just used for test.
 The default one would be 'latest'.
 Then this would break the policy.

 **c.
 Why it is not necessary to modify the policy?**

 The original rule is still valid for the production.
 We just need an exception for the dev test.

 **d.
-How does the requester write the new CR?**
+How does the user write the new CR?**

-The requester needs to specify the target policy / rule, and to what kind of resource the exception would take effect.
+The user needs to specify the target policy / rule, and to what kind of resource the exception would take effect.

 ```yaml
 apiVersion: kyverno.io/v1